-Net revenues consist primarily of tuition and fees derived from courses taught by the University online, at its campus in Phoenix, Arizona, and at facilities it leases or those of employers, as well as from related educational resources that the University provides to its students, such as access to online materials.
-Tuition revenue and most fees from related educational resources are recognized pro-rata over the applicable period of instruction, net of scholarships provided by the University.
-For the year ended June 30, 2019, the University's revenue was reduced by approximately \$231,719, as a result of scholarships that the University offered to students.
+The University identified a performance obligation associated with the provision of its educational instruction and other educational services, housing services, and other academic related services and used the output measure for recognition as the period of time over which the services were provided to our students.
+The University identified performance obligations related to its hotel, golf course, restaurants, sale of branded promotional items and other auxiliary enterprises and recognized revenue at the point in time goods or services are provided to its customers.
 The University maintains an institutional tuition refund policy, which provides for all or a portion of tuition to be refunded if a student withdraws during stated refund periods.
 Certain states in which students reside impose separate, mandatory refund policies, which override the University's policy to the extent in conflict.
 If a student withdraws at a time when only a portion, or none of the tuition is refundable, then in accordance with its revenue recognition policy, the University continues to recognize the tuition that was not refunded pro-rata over the applicable period of instruction.
 However, for students that have taken out financial aid to pay their tuition and for which a return pursuant to Title IV of the Higher Education Act is required as a result of his or her withdrawal, the University recognizes revenue after a student withdraws only at the time of cash collection.
-Sales tax collected from students is excluded from net revenues.
-Collected but unremitted sales tax is included as an accrued liability in the consolidated statement of financial position.
-The University also charges online students an upfront learning management fee, which is deferred and recognized over their first course.
-Deferred revenue and student deposits in any period represent the excess of tuition, fees, and other student payments received as compared to amounts that are recognized as revenue on the consolidated statement of activities and are reflected as current liabilities in the accompanying consolidated statement of financial position.
-The University's educational programs have starting and ending dates that differ from its fiscal year end.
-Therefore, at the end of each fiscal year, a portion of revenue from these programs is not yet earned.
-Other revenues may be recognized as sales occur or services are performed.
+The University has elected the short-term contract exemption with respect to its performance obligations under its contracts with students as all such contracts have original terms of less than one year.